GCadel/dog_breed_classification/UserGuide.md

 ### Step 5

-On the top menu bar, click `Kernel` > `Restart Kernel and Run All Cells...`
+On the top menu bar, click `Kernel` > `Restart Kernel and Run All Cells...` **NOTE**: You may need to click on / highlight one of the notebook cells first if the option is not clickable.

 <img src="./run_remote_05.png" alt='Step 5'>